Shuji-NITTC24s/hidden-website/docs/assets/README.md

 logo image placement and transparency

-Place your logo file at `docs/assets/logo.png` (recommended filename).
+Place your logo file at `docs/assets/logo.svg` (recommended filename).
+If you only have a PNG, `docs/assets/logo.png` is also supported.

 Recommended export settings for a transparent PNG: